 While all gold stocks will tend to do well in a bull market, there are important differences.
 Generally speaking, there are three kinds of gold stocks: producers, developers and explorers.
 Each has a distinct risk/reward profile, and some are simpler for investors to handle than others.

-Soon, you'll receive a separate email with more information on this inexpensive new service, which comes with a subscriber-only 6 month 100% satisfaction guarantee
+Soon, you'll receive a separate email with more information on this inexpensive new service, which comes with a subscriber-only 6 month 100% satisfaction guarantee.
+Watch for it!

 An interesting bit of news out of hedge-fund world, that glamorous place where bright young investment managers use their clearly-superior intellectual capabilities to risk $1.3 trillion in client funds so adroitly they are able to earn annual performance fees running into the billions.

 It turns out that somewhere over half of the hedge funds trades are now being made automatically by so called “black boxes”… proprietary computerized trading programs.
 And for hedge fund investments in the resource sector, the percentage of black box trades is even higher.